 And hard to explain, since you have become dull of hearing.

 a.
 Since you have become dull of hearing: This explains why the writer didn’t go deeper into the topic of Melchizedek right away.
-He wanted to address some critical basics before going on to more intricate topics, but the spiritual state of his readers made it hard to explain.
+He wanted to address some critical basics before going on to more intricate topics, but their spiritual condition made it hard to explain.

 i.
-He feared the discussion of Aaron and Melchizedek and Jesus sounded too academic and theoretical to his readers.
-At the same time, he recognized this said more about his dullhearers than it did about the message.
+He feared the discussion of Aaron and Melchizedek and Jesus would sound too academic and theoretical to his readers.
+At the same time, he recognized this said more about his dull hearers than it did about the message.
 It wasn’t that the message was too complicated; it was that the hearers were dull of hearing.

 ii.
 Being dull of hearing is not a problem with the ears, but a problem with the heart.
 The hearer isn’t really interested in what God has to say.
 Not wanting to hear the Word of God points to a genuine spiritual problem.
 It can even be a reason for unanswered prayer, according to Proverbs 28:9: One who turns away his ear from hearing the law, even his prayer is an abomination.